xxyzzzq/quex/trunk/doc/source-old/character-encoding/bom.rst

         ...
     }

-Checks whether a BOM of codec UTF32 was found, or if there was no BOM.
+Checks whether a BOM of encoding UTF32 was found, or if there was no BOM.
 The statement also holds if a UTF7 BOM is found, since the ``QUEX_BOM_UTF7`` has the ``QUEX_BOM_NONE`` bit raised.
 The exact information about the byte order can be detected by considering the whole value, e.g.